-No person or agency may hold more than one Directorship at a time, so when a person or agency is elected to the Chair, Immediate Past Chair, Vice-Chair, Secretary, or Treasurer, then their other Directorship should remain vacant.
+No person or agency may hold more than one Directorship at a time, except for periods of up to one hour to allow for a graceful transition during an election. so when a person or agency is elected to the Chair, Immediate Past Chair, Vice-Chair, Secretary, or Treasurer, then their other Directorship should remain vacant.

 Section 2.
 Term of Office.
 An ordinary term of office for a Director lasts for approximately two (2) years.
 There is one general election each year.
-A Director will normally be installed at one election (e.g., April 2022), then hold their seat automatically during the second election (e.g., April 2023), and then either resign or stand for re-election during the third election (e.g., April 2024).
+A Director will normally be installed at one election (e.g., April 20182022), then hold their seat automatically during the second election (e.g., April 20192023), and then either resign or stand for re-election during the third election (e.g., April 20202024).
 There are no term limits; Directors may repeatedly seek re-election if they remain qualified.

-If a Director takes office via special election, then the Director's term of office will be less than two years; their term shall run only until the next general election at which their position is scheduled to be voted on (see the below even/odd-numbered years schedule).
+If a Director takes office via special election or by being appointed to represent the Collaborative Applicant, then the Director's term of office will be less than two years; their term shall run only until the next general election at which their position is scheduled to be voted on (see the below even/odd-numbered years schedule).
 At that general election, the Director may run for re-election as normal.

 Upon the completion of the Chair's term, if the Chair is not re-elected to any other Directorship, then the Chair is entitled to automatically claim a Directorship as the Immediate Past Chair.
 The Immediate Past Chair is not an elected or voting position.
 The Immediate Past Chair will serve one full term of 2 years in an advisory capacity to provide continuity to the Board.
-After the two-year term, the Immediate Past Chair must vacate their seat.
+Aafter the two-year term, which the Immediate Past Chair must vacate their seat.
 If the Immediate Past Chair wishes to remain on the Board of Directors after their two-year term as Immediate Past Chair, they will need to run for and be elected to another office for which they qualify.

-During even-numbered years (e.g. 2022, 2024, 2026), elections will be held for the Chair and Secretary.
-During odd-numbered years (e.g. 2023, 2025, 2027), elections will be held for the Vice-Chair, Treasurer, and Officer at Large.
+During even-numbered years (e.g. 2018, 2020, 2021, 2024, 2026), elections will be held for the Chair and Secretary, and Representatives.
+During odd-numbered years (e.g. 2019, 2021, 2023, 2025, 2027), elections will be held for the Vice-Chair, Treasurer, and Officers at Large.
 This schedule should be adhered to even if it causes some directors to serve a term that is unusually short or unusually long.